After A Baby

 - Do pelvic floor muscle exercises as soon as you can after birth.
 This will increase the circulation of blood to the area, reduce the swelling and ease discomfort.
 Establishing a routine of practicing pelvic floor muscle exercises whilst sitting feeding the baby and having a glass of fluid at hand to satisfy thirst, makes the most of the time available.

-- Whist the area is healing laxatives should be taken to make it easier to empty the bowel and to prevent constipation
+- Whilst the area is healing it may be necessary to take laxatives to make it easier to empty the bowel and to prevent constipation.